JustHumanz/Go-MultiTor/Readme.md

 ```
 Create a bunch of tor circuit > load balancing theme with round robin > serve as http proxy with privoxy
-then i create controller,role of controller is create/delete tor circuit, maybe in next update i will health check for every single tor circuit
+then i create controller,the role of controller is create/delete tor circuit

 ### Requirement
 - tor